 When it comes to accessibility in the built environment, it’s a common for people to think wheelchairs.
 Consequently, designers think of adding ramps, wider corridors and elevators.
 The Australian Standard for access and mobility is focused on wheelchair users and people with vision impairment.
-So it is little wonder that designers think this is the sum total of disability access – something to be added at the end.
+So it is little wonder that designers think this is the sum total of disability access.
 When tactile ground markers and ramps are not integral to the design we end up with long ramps and an excess of tactile ground markers.

 An article in Archdaily discusses the integration of tactile surfaces into design.
 The article gives a brief history, discusses the different types of tactile ground markers and how they are used.
 The main point of the article is that added thoughtfully, tactile makers can “improve the lives of all their occupants”.
 The article has many pictures to illustrate points made.